SmartAudioTools/serializejson/documentation/index.rst

                 encoder_plugins_parameters_default_values = {"module_name_option_name": False}

-        You can now use thise option for Encoding:
+        You can now use these options for Encoding:

             .. code-block:: python